2022 Premier Volleyball League Reinforced Conference

-The 2022 Premier Volleyball League Reinforced Conference was the thirteenth conference of the Premier Volleyball League and its fourth conference as a professional league.
+The 2022 Premier Volleyball League Reinforced Conference was the thirteenth conference of the Premier Volleyball League, its fourth conference as a professional league, and the third and final conference of the 2022 season.

 The tournament began on October 8 and finished on December 6, 2022.
 This is the first reinforced conference in three years, since the last reinforced was commenced way back in 2019.
 And also the first conference to use a video challenge system.
 It features nine local teams with one foreign guest player each.
 Among these nine teams are the returning F2 Logistics Cargo Movers and the debuting team — Akari Chargers.